MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/spatial-math-module-examples/geolocation-accuracy-circle-example.md

 ---
 title: "Geolocation Accuracy Circle Example | Microsoft Docs"
-description: Provides a code example that uses the Spatial Math library to generate a regular polygon centers on the user's location. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code that uses the Spatial Math library to calculate a regular polygon with 36 sides centered on the user’s location and renders it as a polygon with a pushpin in the center. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""